-Biden’s infrastructure plan faces controversy over the high price tag and design
+Analysis | Biden’s infrastructure plan faces controversy over price tag and design

 Corporate tax revenue as a share of gross domestic product was 2 percent in 2000 and only 1.1 percent in 2019, according to the Congressional Budget Office, a sign of the decline in business taxation.

 Trump reduced the corporate tax rate from 35 percent to 21 at the end of 2017.
-Many business leaders had been hoping for a rate of 25 percent and had indicated something in that range would be workable, notes Shai Akabas, economic policy director at the Bipartisan Policy Center.
+Many business leaders had been hoping for a rate of 25 percent and had indicated something in that range would be workable, noted Shai Akabas, economic policy director at the Bipartisan Policy Center.

 Still, there is some frustration that Biden’s proposal puts all the onus of paying for infrastructure upgrades on corporations.